-What are Best Practices for Establishing Safety Accountabilities?
+What Are the Best Practices for Establishing Safety Accountabilities?

 Please note that I said "one of the first steps."
 Before tackling these documentation elements, we recommend that you first: